Timothy-Art/threejs-scatter/README.md

-# threejs-scatter
+# Threejs-Scatter

-3D scatter plot created using three.js
+A 3D scatter plot created using three.js.